 Function Description

-The polygon command is used to create a polygon.
-The polygons mentioned here include arbitrary polygons, regular polygons, orthogonal polygons, etc. Polygons are one of the most commonly used surface objects, often used to represent closed surface features such as administrative regions, soil, vegetation, lakes, etc. They can also represent some special types of surface features in geography, such as islands, rings, enclaves, etc.
+The Polygon command is used to create a polygon.
+Here, polygon includes arbitrary polygon, regular polygon, orthogonal polygon, etc. Polygon is one of the most commonly used area objects.
+It is often used to represent closed area features, such as administrative regions, soil, vegetation, lakes, etc. It can also represent some special geographical area feature types, such as islands, rings, enclaves, etc.

 Function Entry